solution-loisir/markdown-it-eleventy-img/README.md

 markdown-it-eleventy-img tries to follow as much as possible the [markdown philosophy](https://daringfireball.net/projects/markdown/syntax#philosophy).
 The idea is to keep simplicity while generating responsive image format in markdown.
 With markdown-it-eleventy-img, you author images in markdown the same way as usual.

-Also, the aim is to stay coherent with [eleventy-img](https://www.11ty.dev/docs/plugins/image/) defaults while allowing users to use the full feature set (almost).
+Also, the aim is to stay coherent with [eleventy-img](https://www.11ty.dev/docs/plugins/image/) defaults while allowing users to use the full feature set.
 So if your familiar with the eleventy-img plugin, there should be no surprises.

 markdown-it-eleventy-img is not a replacement for an Eleventy [shortcode](https://www.11ty.dev/docs/shortcodes/).
 Shortcodes will give more power and control.
 On the other hand, markdown will trade control for easiness of reading and writing.